Redcliffe Peninsula: Transport

 Bus public transport is provided by local company Hornibrook Bus Lines.
 Services include local routes within the city area, to the Brisbane central business district via Pine Rivers Shire and Petrie railway station, to Sandgate railway station via Brighton with connecting QR Citytrain services to Brisbane, and a weekday direct Cityxpress service with limited stopping.
 Kangaroo Bus Lines provides a connection from Redcliffe to Caboolture via Deception Bay and Morayfield.

 Road taxi services are provided by Redcliffe Taxi Service.

 A heavy rail Citytrain passenger service to Kippa-Ring opened in October 2016.

 The Redcliffe Airport is an aerodrome straddling the Kippa-Ring and Rothwell suburb boundaries, just south of the Deception Bay inlet from Moreton Bay.
-With an 853 m runway (07/25), it is owned and operated by the Redcliffe City Council.
+With an 853 m runway (07/25), it is owned and operated by the Moreton Bay City Council.
 The Redcliffe Aero Club is based at the airport and provides pilot training, aircraft hire and charter services.

+Roads

+A group of roads provides access to the Redcliffe Peninsula and enables travel between the contained communities.
+These roads ensure continuity of access in times of flooding or other natural disasters, and during planned maintenance activities.